 Pros:

-- Excellent fit and breathability with adaptive upper
+- Secure, adaptable fit with improved upper design

 Cons:

-- Still a bit heavier than some neutral trainers
+- Still on the heavier side compared to neutral trainers

 Men’s version | Women’s version